Skip to main content

 3. The UK is also facing a threat from changes in the geographical distribution of allergenic plants, due to climate change, with invasive species such as ambrosia (common ragweed) being on the watch list.
 A single ragweed plant can produce a billion grains of pollen per season and its pollen causes strong allergic reactions.

-PHE, the Met Office and several universities are researching various aspects of pollen.
+UKHSA, the Met Office and several universities collaborate on researching various aspects of pollen.

 Looking to improve pollen forecasts using molecular genetics (i.e. DNA sequencing) will give more precise information to allergy sufferers, who already know which types of grass pollens affect them and when, so they can take appropriate action.